stewpend0us/csim2/README.md

 - `systemStorage` same as above

 You can think of the calcBlockInputs function as making the connections from the the containing block inputs and contained blocks outputs to the contained blocks inputs.
-Here's a diagram:

 The inputs to the calcSystemOutput function are:
 - `numSystemOutputs` number of blockSystem outputs (size of they systemOutputs array)